Maryadajain/Beginner-python-projects/README.md

 Sounds wild, right?
 That’s the idea!

 Why It’s Cool
--Perfect for beginners trying to get hands-on with Python.
+Perfect for beginners trying to get hands-on with Python.
--Easy to understand, fun to use, and very customizable.
+Easy to understand, fun to use, and very customizable.
--Can be extended with a GUI, text-to-speech, or social media sharing.
+Can be extended with a GUI, text-to-speech, or social media sharing.